huang-pei-mei/jm-proxy/README.md

 ## Installation

 Clone the repository from github onto your local machine to make edits
+//page will not run locally because the service routes are directed to an EC2 instance

 Code is available to view on github at https://github.com/huang-pei-mei/jm-proxy